keithf4/testingdocs/pg_partman.md

 Background Worker
 -----------------
 With PostgreSQL 9.4, the ability to create custom background workers and dynamically load them during runtime was introduced. `pg_partman`'s BGW is basically just a scheduler that runs the `run_maintenance()` function for you so that you don't have to use an external scheduler (cron, etc).
 Right now it doesn't do anything differently than calling `run_maintenance()` directly, but that may change in the future.
 See the README.md file for installation instructions.
 If you need to call `run_maintenance()` directly on any specific partition sets, you will still need to do so manually using an outside scheduler.
-This only maintains partition sets that have "use_run_maintenance" in `**part_config**` set to true.
+This only maintains partition sets that have `use_run_maintenance` in `**part_config**` set to true.
 LOG messages are output to the normal PostgreSQL log file to indicate when the BGW runs.
 Additional logging messages are available if *log_min_messages* is set to "DEBUG1".

 The following configuration options are available to add into postgresql.conf to control the BGW process: